Loss Aversion Bias Triggers Buying Decisions

 - What makes them take actions fast?

 Researchers have found that most people are not willing to play this game.
-The joy of winning $10 can’t compensate the pain of losing $10.
+The joy of winning $10 can’t compensate for the pain of losing $10.
 Most people are ONLY willing to play this game when the winning amount is raised to $25.
-The joy of winning $25 begins to compensate the pain of losing $10.
+The joy of winning $25 begins to compensate for the pain of losing $10.
 Loss aversion bias is our tendency to avoid possible negative outcomes.

 The pain of loss or missing out can be a strong motivator for consumers to buy.
 This strong emotion affects the fast-thinking brain.
 This emotion dates back to the time of early humans.
 For them losing an opportunity could have meant life or death.